 In our previous blog, we talked about how investing in emerging markets can create superior returns for investors in the longer run.
-In this blog, we will narrow our focus in the emerging markets towards a segment that is one of the fastest wealth creators for the past two decades.
-This segment has generated the most number of billionaires in the Forbes List and was the quickest to recover in the ongoing pandemic- The technology sector.
+In this blog, we will narrow our focus towards a particular segment that is one of the fastest wealth creators for the past two decades.
+This segment has generated the most number of billionaires on the Forbes List.
+It was the quickest to recover in the ongoing pandemic- The technology sector.

 Investing in Technology:

-- Commercial Viability- No matter how promising the technology is, it is bound by the rules of economics and markets.
-The technology must be commercially viable to produce and must sell at an attractive proposition to the customers.
-The profitability of the technology must play an essential role in determining the investment decision.
+- Commercial Feasibility- No matter how promising the technology is, it is bound by the rules of economics and markets.
+The technology must be commercially feasible to produce and must sell at an attractive proposition to the customers.
+The profitability of technology must play an essential role in determining the investment decision.